videlais/Unofficial-Ink-Cookbook/_chapters/03-writing-your-first-ink-story.md

 Choices will be covered more in the next chapter, but they are the basic building block of any Ink project.
 They are what a user interacts with when playing an Ink game, and how the other key concepts in Ink relate to each other within the Flow of a project.

 Through adding Choices, the preview pane in Inky can be used to "choose," and then rewind or restart a story.
-When working with the Inky Editor, this can help in moving through a story’s *weave*, and in testing how different parts.
+When working with the Inky Editor, this can help in moving through a story's *weave*, and in testing how different parts work together.

 ### Playing with Preview